stefanhranek/module-2-project-movies/README.md

 - **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
+- **searchpage** - As a user I want to be able to search the page for movies.
+So that I can make add movies to my list and view detils of each movie.
+- **profilepage** - As a user I want to be able to create and update my personal profile and display my movie stats, lists, profile picture and information.
+- **settingspage** - As a user I want to be able to edit my profile, change my profile picture.
+- **movieslistspage** - As a user I want to be able to add movies to "Want to see" list.
+"Seen" list.
+- **moviesdetailspage** - As a user i want to be able to view detail information about a specific movies.

+- **events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- **events create** - As a user I want to create an event so that I can invite others to attend
+- **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- **event attend** - As a user I want to be able to attend to event so that the organizers can count me in

 ## Backlog